skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_A citizen shall, when voting for elected office, have the opportunity to rank choices for office in such a way that if their higher choice is eleminated from competition via an instant runoff, their next choice shall recieve their vote; and shall be allowed to specify candidates for which they wish to never have their vote cast for such that if all preferred candidates are eliminated, their vote may be cast for no one.
+_A citizen shall, when voting for elected office, have the opportunity to rank choices for office in such a way that if their higher choice is eliminated from competition via an instant runoff, their next choice shall receive their vote; and shall be allowed to specify candidates for which they wish to never have their vote cast for such that if all preferred candidates are eliminated, their vote may be cast for no one.
 This right shall extend to all elections at any level of public government._

 The right to ranked choice voting.